MicrosoftDocs/azure-docs-powershell/azps-7.4.0/Az.MarketplaceOrdering/Get-AzMarketplaceTerms.md

 ## SYNOPSIS
 Get the agreement terms for a given publisher id(Publisher), offer id(Product) and plan id(Name).
 The terms object which is returned by this command should be passed to Set-AzMarketplaceTerms to accept the legal terms.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.marketplaceordering/get-azmarketplaceterms) for up-to-date information.

 ## SYNTAX

 ```